Lake Tahoe Attractions & Bonsai Rock

 Things To Do in Lake Tahoe in Summer and Fall

 Take Lake Tahoe’s Emerald Bay Cruise on M.S.
 Dixie II

 One of the best summer Lake Tahoe attractions is an Emerald Bay Cruise on M.S.
 Dixie II.
 For sure is one of the lake’s most scenic spots.
 During the cruise on M.S.
 Dixie II, you can admire the surrounding Sierra Nevadas.
 Moreover, you will see Emerald Bay’s Fannete Island, the lake’s only island.
-If you are planning a romantic surprise for your partner, consider M.S Dixie II Sunset Dinner Cruise.
+If you plan a romantic surprise for your partner, consider M.S.
+Dixie II Sunset Dinner Cruise.